newtonproject/evt-toolchain/README.md

 ### Use EVT Encryption

-We provide an open source project `NewKeeper` to combine with EVT Encryption.
+We provide an open source project [`NewKeeper`](https://github.com/newkeeper-core/newkeeper) to combine with EVT Encryption.

+You need some knowledge of Deffie-Hellman key exchange algorithm(DH algorithm) and AES encryption to understand newkeeper.

 1. Run NewKeeper
     ```bash
     # pull newkeeper-dev v0.3, version: 0.3
-    docker pull pschy/newkeeper-dev:[version]
+    docker pull pschy/newkeeper-dev:<version>

     # run newkeeper with a PORT, PORT: 80
     docker run -it -d -p `PORT`:8000 --name newkeeper pschy/newkeeper-dev